 In this article: Learn how to create a request in Priva to begin fulfilling a subject rights request.
 Understand search settings for data retrieval and how to refine your search.

-Users holding a role in the Subject Rights Request Administrators role group other than the view-only role (see Priva permissions) can create a request.
+Users must hold all roles in the Subject Rights Request Administrators role group (see Priva permissions) to create a request.
 There are two ways you can create a request:

 - From a template, a quick "out-of-box" option that uses tailored default settings; or

 - The custom option, which is a guided process to walk through all settings.